willismonroe/oracc-pdf-generator/README.md

 This tool was created by Willis Monroe, and I'd be grateful for any feedback.
 Is there a particular corpus or text that breaks the PDF output?
 Is there an additional needed option?
 Could the workflow be improved?

-Send any issues/queries/improvements my way.
+Send any issues/queries/improvements my way, either by e-mail, or by using Github's [issue tracker](https://github.com/willismonroe/oracc-pdf-generator/issues).